wolfiex/DSMACC-testing/README.md

 **9(5)**, pp1831-1845 [doi:
 10.5194/acp-9-1831-2009](http://dx.doi.org/10.5194/acp-9-1831-2009) .

+# Updates to run procedures
+Compile and prep as before, these changes only affect the running.
+Filenames may have to be manually changed for the time being, .... sorry.

+To create ics: `python run.py -i`

+This makes a hdf5 file containing all your information.

+To run: `python run.py -s`

+If the env variable NCPUS is set, it uses this for an mpi run of the model, else a serial run is set.
+On earth, each queue automatically  sets the NCPUS environment variable.

+To read: in ipython `run zhdf;  a = new('yourfilename.hdf'); a.specs / rates / flux`

+Custom mydepos definition file in src - change depos without having to run kpp, just make

+# Install and run kpp as before!
+Run / read model using above

 ## New user
 Run `make new` to clean everything, update latest TUV, and download KPP. __In order to